stephenstuder/readme-generator/README.md

 Fair use

 ## contributing
-Open to contributions, send a pull request
+Open for contribution, send a pull request

 ## tests
 None